 One of the distinguishing features of Norfolk Terriers is their double coat, which consists of a soft, insulating undercoat and a wiry, weather-resistant outer coat.
 This combination provides them with protection against the elements, making them adaptable to various weather conditions.
 Grooming a Norfolk Terrier is relatively low-maintenance, with regular brushing to remove loose hair and prevent matting.

-Norfolk Terriers come in a range of colors, including red, wheaten, black and tan, and grizzle.
+Norfolk Terriers come in a range of colours, including red, wheaten, black and tan, and grizzle.
 Their ears, which stand erect, are a distinguishing feature, and their expressive eyes convey their friendly and inquisitive nature.
 Their tail is typically docked to a medium length, giving them a balanced and harmonious appearance.

 For those considering a Norfolk Terrier as a companion, it's natural to wonder which other breeds might share similar characteristics.
 Several breeds exhibit traits and qualities that resonate with Norfolk Terrier enthusiasts: